alyssaq/webapp-boilerplate/README.md

 Run
 ==
-Start a simple HTTP server and view the blog
+Start a simple HTTP server and view the site

 #### Node (requires http-server module):